 4.1.
 Graphs and IR

-When a model, a verifier, and a runtime disagree, the most useful first diagnostic question is often the simplest one: which graph is under discussion, and which denotation does each component attach to that graph?
+When a model, a verifier, and a runtime disagree, the most useful diagnostic question is often the simplest one: which graph is under discussion, and which denotation does each component attach to that graph?

 4.1.1.
 One Word, Several Meanings

-At a glance, the picture is this:
+At a glance, the graph pipeline is:

 -